Skip to main content

 Photo by Innerbody Research

-Peptides are a growing subject of curiosity for many people.
-Advertisements and online discussions suggest that these medicines may be a miracle solution for achieving myriad health outcomes, including but not limited to weight loss, muscle growth, longevity, and overall well-being.
-Recently, the peptide space has seen a significant uptick in drug discovery, clinical research, and therapeutic application.
-Even so, they remain a mystery to a lot of prospective patients, who aren’t exactly sure what peptides are or how they work.
+In recent years, the peptide space has seen a significant uptick in drug discovery, clinical research, and therapeutic applications.
+Even so, these treatments remain unfamiliar to a lot of prospective patients, who aren’t exactly sure what peptides are or how they work.

 It’s not their fault.
 Peptides are a complex subject with strange drug names, shared and sometimes contradictory potential effects, and confusing regulatory statuses.
 That’s why we’ve written this guide and structured it as we have.
 Where applicable, as we discuss each aspect of different peptide therapies, we start with a high-altitude view and then zoom in on the caveats and exceptions that make them unique.
 That way, you get both a broad sense of how peptides can work and a specific sense of which ones might work for you.